Hay Fever: The Cause And Cure

 And what do you think of Leapfrog?

 It’s brilliant.
 I prefer chewables and powders – I don’t enjoy taking pills as much – so I do love that it’s a chewable.
 You get compliance too, particularly from children, if it tastes good and is good for you.
-Your product has Vitamin C too, which is important to support the immune system.
+Leapfrog has Vitamin C too, which is important to support the immune system.